cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

   `Coin` denomination
 - Consistent validation of `Coin` fields
 - Cleaner `Coin` denominations for IBC
+- No additional fields to SDK `Coin`

 ### Negative

 - Store each set of tracing denomination identifiers on the `ibc-transfer` module store.
 - Additional genesis fields.
-- Slightly increases the gas usage on cross-chain transfers (1 read + 1 write).
+- Slightly increases the gas usage on cross-chain transfers due to access to the store.

 ### Neutral

 - Slight difference with the ICS20 spec
+- Additional validation logic for IBC coins

 ## References